The effect of ultra-violet photon pumping of H$_2$ in dust-deficient protoplanetary disks: Results

 \subsection{Dependence on the Dust-to-Gas Mass Ratio}

-We perform a series of photoevaporation simulations with varying the dust-to-gas ratio in the range $\mathcal{D}=10^{-8}$--$10^{-1}$.

-\figref{fig:HeatingCoolingDGMR} shows the specific heating and cooling rates at the base in each simulation.
+We perform a series of photoevaporation simulations with varying the dust-to-gas mass ratio in the range $\mathcal{D}=10^{-6}$--$10^{-1}$. \figref{fig:HeatingCoolingDGMR} shows the specific heating and cooling rates at the base in each simulation.
 In the case of $\mathcal{D}=10^{-1}$, since the dust optical depth is high, FUV photons cannot deeply penetrate into the disk compared to the fiducial case ($\mathcal{D} = 10^{-2}$).
 Photoevaporation is caused by FUV photoelectric heating at $N_{\rm{H_2}}=10^{19}\cm^{-2}$, which is one order of magnitude lower than the $\mathcal{D}=10^{-2}$ case.
 (We define this surface as the base for this run.)
 The mass-loss rate decreases because of the lower base density (\figref{MassLossDGMR}).

 The FUV photoelectric heating rate approximately follows $\Gamma_{\rm{FUV}}\propto \mathcal{D}$ at the base.
 For $\mathcal{D}=10^{-3}$, it gets lower to be comparable to heating rates for X-ray heating and \ce{H2} pumping.
+At the outflow base, the main cooling process is \ce{OI} cooling for low dust content with $\mathcal{D}\leq10^{-3}$.
+In our simulations, we do not vary the gas metallicity when we decrease the dust-to-gas mass ratio, and thus the relative importance of gas-phase metals increases for lower $\mathcal{D}\leq10^{-3}$.
 The temperature of the \ce{H2} region can not get sufficiently high to have $\eta > 0$.
 It is in contrast to the fiducial run where molecular flow is observed.
 The mass-loss rate is lower than that of the fiducial run accordingly.